mwendebenadetta/ecommerce/README.md

 # Ecommerce Website

-This is an ecommerce website project developed by Benadetta Mwende using PHP only (no database).
+This is an ecommerce website project developed by Benadetta Mwende using PHP with inclusion of database.

 ## Features